cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 <blockquote>
 <q>I can see why you'd think cost is our only concern,
-but our priority is long-term value and reliability for our patrons.<br>
+but our priority is long-term value and reliability for our patrons.
 Let's focus on how this product supports that.</q>
 </blockquote>